-Skin types include normal, dry, oily, combination and sensitive, and your skin type depends on a combination of three factors:
+Skin is often divided into five main types, namely normal, dry, oily, combination and sensitive.
+Your skin type depends on a combination of three factors:

 - Water content – how much water is in your skin, which therefore affects how hydrated it is, along with its suppleness and comfort;